-As part of its ongoing preventative maintenance program, the BCWA will be conducting its fire hydrant flushing program over the next few weeks (see schedule below).
+As part of its ongoing preventative maintenance program, Bristol County Water Authority (BCWA) will be conducting its fire hydrant flushing program over the next few weeks.
 Flushing will be done on Sunday through Thursday nights between 10:00 p.m. and 6:00 a.m.
 Customers may temporarily experience discolored water when hydrants in their neighborhood are flushed.
-If you experience discolored water after 6:00 a.m., run water for 5-10 minutes until it clears.
-See the FAQs below for more details.
+If you experience discolored water after 6:00 a.m., run the cold water for 5-10 minutes until it clears

 Please call the BCWA Emergency number at 401-245-5071 if you have questions or concerns.

 - Week of 4/23 – Barrington and Warren

 - Week of 4/30 – Warren

 - Week of 5/7 – Warren and Bristol

 Q. Why does the BCWA perform hydrant flushing?

 A. Hydrant flushing is the quick release of water from fire hydrants.
 It’s a controlled procedure that is vital to the general maintenance of the town’s water distribution system.
 It ensures adequate water flow is available to firefighters, residents, and businesses.
 It also helps maintain the town’s water quality by clearing iron and mineral deposits from the water mains (distribution pipes).

 Q. What are the effects of hydrant flushing?

 A. Hydrant flushing helps ensure consistent water quality and helps avoid the random incidence of rusty water if there is a high demand for water, such as a major firefighting effort or high usage during a sustained drought.
 Sometimes hydrant flushing can make makes the water temporarily appear rust-colored because the iron and mineral deposits in the water get stirred up.